Connecting an editor with Preflight to a Shopify product

 Your customers can upload files in PDF, JPEG, JPG, GIF, TIF, PNG, PSD, and AI formats.
 If end-users upload a design in PSD format, the fonts used in this file must be pre-installed on the system in the Assets section.

 This is just one of the approaches to test the editor integration.
-If you want to check the work in other ways, for example, by testing the entire ordering process, look at our special tutorial.
+If you want to check the work in other ways, for example, by testing the entire ordering process, look at the following tutorial.